Glazed Apple Crumb Muffins.

-First, make the crumb topping.
-In a medium bowl, combine both sugars, the cinnamon, and melted butter.
+- Make the crumb topping: In a medium bowl, combine both sugars, the cinnamon, and melted butter.
 Using a rubber spatula, stir in the flour.
 The crumb topping will be thick and crumbly.
 Set aside.

 - Make the muffins: In a medium bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
 Add the brown sugar and granulated sugar and beat on high until creamed, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.
 Add the eggs, yogurt, and vanilla extract.
 Beat on medium speed for 1 minute, then turn up to high speed until the mixture is combined and uniform in texture.
 Scrape down the sides and bottom of the bowl as needed.

 - Spoon the muffin batter evenly between all 6 muffin tins.
 There may be enough to make a 7th muffin in a 2nd batch, depending if there were a few extra apple chunks thrown in.
 Fill the muffin tins until they are full all the way up to the top.
 Press a handful of the crumb topping into the top of each; crumble it with your hands to make some big chunks.

-Bake for 5 minutes at 425F degrees, then keeping the muffins in the oven, lower the oven temperature to 350F degrees and bake for 21-23 more minutes or until a toothpick inserted in the center comes out clean.
+- Bake for 5 minutes at 425°F (218°C) degrees, then keeping the muffins in the oven, lower the oven temperature to 350°F (177°C) and bake for 21-23 more minutes or until a toothpick inserted in the center comes out clean.
 The total time these jumbo muffins take in the oven is about 26-28 minutes.